Zargith/Carapuce_Discord_JS_bot/README.md

     ]
 }
 ```

 ---
 The bot can be set up by docker!

-For that, please follow these steps:
+For that, please use following commands:

 ```bash
 $ docker-compose build